IBM/db2developerextension-about/docs/troubleshooting/docker-colima-troubleshooting.md

 ## Related topics

-- For more information about troubleshooting Db2 instance creation, see [Db2 Instance creation errors](db2-instance-creation-errors.md).
+- For more information about troubleshooting Db2 instance creation, see [Troubleshooting Db2 Instance creation errors](db2-instance-creation-errors.md).

-- For problems specific to the Db2 Community Edition, such as query execution errors or performance issues, see [IBM Db2 Community Edition documentation](https://www.ibm.com/docs/en/db2/12.1.x?topic=deployments-db2-community-edition-docker).
+- For problems specific to the Db2 Community Edition, such as query execution errors or performance issues, see [Db2 Community Edition for Docker](https://www.ibm.com/docs/en/db2/12.1.x?topic=deployments-db2-community-edition-docker).

 - For reporting issues with the extension, see [Opening an issue and providing logs](opening-an-issue-and-providing-logs.md).